pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1859: AWS and Testing Techniques

+Today I continue with the AWS practice exams, for the moment I am getting better exam results, the key is to memorize the service definitions to match a use case with a definition.
+For the Software Engineering at Google book I continue reading the testing book part, the book have 4 chapters dedicated to testing, looks like Google loves good software tested.

 ### Day 1858: Creating a new Repository and Continue with PostgreSQL

 Today I created a new GitHub repository to store my Dockerfile and docker-compose files.
 The idea behind this repository is to have all my container files in one place because I have several Dockerfiles in my personal computer and my two Linux servers.
 I love to work with Docker and set up my own resources like databases, message brokers, etc., in containerized environments.
 You can find the repository in the next [link]("https://github.com/pablohdzvizcarra/personal-docker-library").
 Also, I continued working on configuring my PostgreSQL database.
 I was working on setting up a separate container to create a backup of my database every day and store the backup in my server’s disk drive.